About the Counterpoint Program

 -Range, Transposition, Register and Intensity.

 A cycle of 8 one hour classes with a max of 4 students.
 Counterpoint requires individual attention and therefore it is imperative that the class is small.
 Multiple classes will be running, each class will start as soon as the limit of 4 students is reached.
+The target date for the next cycle is September 8 and November 4, 2021 but the dates are flexible on demand.

 Your composition recorded: